The J&D Curriculum Think Tank

 - Direct coaching to help you design lessons specifically for your students

-- Access to lessons created by other teachers in the network
+- Access to lessons created by other educators in the network

 - A resource list, including local musicians to hire for live, classroom performances